-Minimum withdrawal None, provided the minimum holding is maintained

-Minimum holding £1,000,000

-ACD's preliminary charge 7%

-Redemption charge None

-Charge for investment research None

-Annual management charge 1% per annum of funds under management

 Annual accounting date 31 January

 Interim accounting date 31 July

-Annual income allocation date 31 March
+Annual allocation date 15 April

-Interim income allocation dates 30 September
+Interim allocation date 15 October

-Invest in any Securities Market of the UK, a Member State of the EU or states within the EEA on which securities are admitted to Official Listing Yes
+Invest in any Securities Market of the UK or a Member State of the EU or states within the EEA on which securities are admitted to Official Listing Yes

-Invest in Eligible Markets As listed in Appendices 4 and 5
+Invest in Eligible Markets As listed in Appendix 4 and Appendix 5

 Income Equalisation Yes, averaged.

 Charges taken from income or capital Other than those relating directly to the purchase and sale of investments, all charges are taken from income.
 If at the end of an accounting period there is insufficient income, the shortfall may be allocated to capital.

 Income to be distributed as a dividend or interest?
 The Company may distribute income in the form of a dividend or interest depending on the composition of the assets held over the accounting period.

-^{}Minimum initial and subsequent investment amounts, minimum holding requirements and the preliminary and redemption charges may be waived by the ACD at its discretion.
+Minimum initial and subsequent investment amounts, minimum holding requirements and the preliminary and redemption charges may be waived by the ACD at its discretion.